Skip to Site Header Skip to Main Content Skip to Footer

 Impact of Sleep Deprivation on CrossFit Performance

-For elite athletes, maintaining a consistent sleep schedule is key.
-This means going to bed and waking up at the same time every day, even on weekends.
-This practice helps regulate your body's internal clock, making it easier to fall asleep and wake up naturally, known as circadian rhythm.
+One of the simplest but most powerful sleep habits for athletes is keeping a steady routine.
+That means going to bed and waking up at the same time every day—even on weekends.
+Doing this trains your body’s internal clock (your circadian rhythm), making it easier to fall asleep, stay asleep, and wake up feeling refreshed.

 Looking to make your bed cooler?
-Add either our Chilipad Dock Pro, the best bed cooling system, or Chilipad Cube, the original chilipad; they can help maintain an optimal body temperature throughout the night, further aiding in deep, restorative sleep.
+Add either our Chilipad Dock Pro, the heating and cooling mattress pad, or Cube, the original temperature controlled mattress pad; they can help maintain an optimal body temperature throughout the night, further aiding in deep, restorative sleep.

 If you're not sure which option is best for you, take a look at our comparison page as it breaks down the differences between each bed cooling system to help you understand which choice will best suit your needs.